-According to Wikipedia; A helicopter parent is a parent who pays extremely close attention to a child’s or children’s experiences and problems, particularly at educational institutions.
-Helicopter parents are so named because, like helicopters, they “hover overhead”, overseeing every aspect of their child’s life constantly.
+A helicopter parent is a parent who pays extremely close attention to a child’s or children’s experiences and problems, particularly at educational institutions.
+Helicopter parents are so named because, like helicopters, they “hover overhead”, overseeing every aspect of their child’s life, constantly.

-And it does not stop there, we have had multiple requests from parents to meet with a Manager, or HR to discuss a Performance Warning their child had received.
+And it does not stop there.
+We have had multiple requests from parents to meet with a manager, or the HR team to discuss a performance warning their ‘child’ had received.

-We are all asking where does this end?
-I was speaking to someone recently who had attended Orientation Week with their son for University!
+We are all asking: Where does this end?
+I was speaking to someone recently who had attended University Orientation Week—with their son!
 I was shocked and appalled!